BLD | ACDMY Accelerate Your Business Growth

 What can be said for 2021 is that it provided us all with some time to think and what may happen in 2022; are we ready for a different world?

-Many of you who are reading this blog must have become experts in some form or other using technology such as face-time, Zoom, Teams or some other type of communication technology to do your business or simply communicate with family, friends, colleagues, or customers.
+Many of you who are reading this blog must have become experts in some form or other using technology such as face-time, Zoom, Teams or some other type of communication technology to do your business or communicate with family, friends, colleagues, or customers.
 What phenomenal tools these technologies have offered and thankfully supported the business and personal needs while working from home.

-The engagement with online technology meant many had to become overnight experts in how to use these tools.
+Engagement with online technology meant many had to become overnight experts in how to use these tools.
 Some of us managed to conduct very successful training sessions, customer discussions, educational programs, and sales presentations.

-Looking ahead, online sessions and continued use of our now everyday technologies will continue, working from home on either a permanent or part time basis will be the norm, companies using more technology-based tools for client and staff engagement will expand, training tailored to meet the non-office-based staff and feedback systems will become more prevalent.
+Looking ahead, online sessions and continued use of our now everyday technologies will continue, working from home on either a permanent or part-time basis will be the norm, companies using more technology-based tools for client and staff engagement will expand, training tailored to meet the non-office-based staff and feedback systems will become more prevalent.
 We expect a number of innovative changes to come to market in reaction to the last 18 months.